 You probably know all too well by now that content creation is a very necessary function of successful inbound marketing.
 And for the inbound marketers who embrace that, a business blog is one of the most reliable and effective platforms for publishing much of the content they create.

-So let's say you've worked through step 1, and you've got a good amount of blog traffic flowing.
+So let's say you've worked through step number 1, and you've got a good amount of blog traffic flowing.
 How can you get those folks to stick around and keep coming back so they become avid readers and fans of your blog content?
-Step number 2: Converting those visitors into subscribers!
-In this article, which is an excerpt from our new ebook, How to Grow & Scale Your Business Blog , we’ll give you some great step-by-step tips for turning those casual visitors into valuable, dedicated subscribers.
+With step number 2: by converting those visitors into subscribers!
+In this article, we’ll give you some great tips for turning those casual visitors into valuable, dedicated blog subscribers.

 First things first: frequency matters.
-How can you expect visitors to subscribe to your content if you rarely or infrequently publish anything for them to come back to.
-You wouldn’t exactly be making the strongest case for subscription, would you?
+How can you expect visitors to subscribe to your content if you rarely or infrequently publish anything for them to come back to?
+You wouldn’t exactly be making the strongest case for subscription.
 If you really want to scale your blog, you need to make a commitment to boosting your blogging frequency.
 According to an internal study of HubSpot customers, businesses that blog more than once per week add new blog subscribers at twice the rate of businesses that blog just once per month.

 Yes, frequency matters -- so work your way up.
 If you’re currently blogging once a month, work your way up to once a week.
 If you blog once a week, work your way up to a few times a week.
 Truthfully, the most successful blogs publish content daily -- or multiple times a day.

-Sure, you probably already have a ‘subscribe’ module on your blog’s homepage.
-It may look something like what you see to the right.
-But if you start promoting subscription to your blog via other marketing channels like social media, email, and calls-to-action, it will start to get a bit complicated to direct visitors to that module.
+Now that you've got all these great subscribe CTAs, you need somewhere to point them to.
+Sure, you already have your subscribe module on your blog’s homepage (at least you do now after our second tip, right?).
+But if you start promoting subscription to your blog via other marketing channels like social media and email (more on that later), it will start to get a bit complicated to direct visitors to that module.
 You'd have to say something like this:

 “Go to blog.hubspot.com, and ... see that little field on the top, right-hand side of the blog?
 Enter your email address there to subscribe.”

 That isn’t exactly the optimal way to promote blog subscription, is it?
 And can you imagine trying to fit that into a 140-character update for Twitter?
-Furthermore, it also sounds pretty darn unprofessional and confusing.
-You’re guaranteed to lose out on some valuable subscribers along the way.
+Furthermore, you'd be adding a lot of friction to the conversion process, meaning you’re guaranteed to lose out on some valuable subscribers along the way.

 In addition to promoting blog subscription through social media and CTAs on your website, email marketing can serve as another effective channel for driving blog subscriptions.
 Here are two great email marketing methods through which to promote blog subscription: